Schools

 CEIS provides Christian Education in ACT Government schools at the request of students' parents

-To help get you started, check out the Religious Education Fact Sheet, which outlines the procedures and responsibilities of principals regarding organising and implementing religious education in ACT government schools.
+Has a parent requested CEIS in your school?
+Follow the guide for new schools.
+This has been developed in line with the Education directorate’s Religious Education Fact Sheet, which outlines the procedures and responsibilities of principals regarding implementing religious education in ACT government schools.

 Building Valuable Partnerships